threader/AltanOS/Readme.md

 	git submodule update --recursive
 	```

 	* Fastboot/Hiberboot is disabled, so Windows will properly shut down, unmount disks, unlock the NTFS journal and take some extra time to boot.
-To revert this:

 	* Mind the TinyWall firewall - select 'Autolearn' if you have problems and use the 'Manage' dialog to tune the selection.
 Hopefully a more elegant solution cand be found like importing the .tws file in AltanOS\bin